 \subsection{Zeitgeists}

-To study competition between two theories, we must describe the social composition and interaction structure in the society where learning takes place.
-We introduce the concepts of zeitgeists and equilibrium zeitgeists to capture these details.
-We define a zeitgeist as a \emph{landscape} of concurrent beliefs from different schools of thought, their relative prominence in the society, and the interaction among the adherents of different theories. \begin{defn} Fix theories $\Theta_{A}$ and $\Theta_{B}$.
-A \emph{zeitgeist $\mathfrak{Z}=(\mu_{A}(G),\mu_{B}(G),p,\lambda,a(G))_{G\in\mathcal{G}}$ }consists of: (1) for each situation $G,$ a belief over models for each theory, $\mu_{A}(G)\in\Delta(\Theta_{A})$ and $\mu_{B}(G)\in\Delta(\Theta_{B})$; (2) relative sizes of the two groups in the society, $p=(p_{A},p_{B})$ with $p_{A},p_{B}\ge0,$ $p_{A}+p_{B}=1$; (3) a matching assortativity parameter $\lambda\in[0,1]$; (4) for each situation $G,$ each group's strategy when matched against each other group, $a=(a_{AA}(G),a_{AB}(G),a_{BA}(G),a_{BB}(G))$ where $a_{g,g^{'}}(G)\in\mathbb{A}$ is the strategy that an adherent of $\Theta_{g}$ plays against an adherent of $\Theta_{g^{'}}$ in situation $G$. \end{defn} A zeitgeist outlines the beliefs and interactions among agents with heterogeneous theories living in the same society.
-Part (1) of this definition captures the beliefs of each group.
-Parts (2) and (3) determine social composition and social interaction---the relative prominence of each theory and the probability of interacting with one's own group versus with the population as a whole.
-In each period, every agent is matched with an opponent from her own group with probability $\lambda,$ and matched uniformly by population proportion with probability $1-\lambda.$ Therefore, an agent from group $g$ has an overall probability of $\lambda+(1-\lambda)p_{g}$ of being matched with an opponent from her own group, and a complementary chance of being matched with an opponent from the other group.
+To study competition between two models, we must describe the social composition and interaction structure in the society where learning takes place.
+We have in mind a setting where each agent plays the stage game with a random opponent in every period and uses her personal experience in these matches to calibrate the most accurate parameter within her model.
+A zeitgeist describes the corresponding landscape. \begin{defn} Fix models $\Theta_{A}$ and $\Theta_{B}$.
+A \emph{zeitgeist $\mathfrak{Z}=(\mu_{A}(G),\mu_{B}(G),p,\lambda,a(G))_{G\in\mathcal{G}}$ }consists of: (1) for each situation $G,$ a belief over parameters for each model, $\mu_{A}(G)\in\Delta(\Theta_{A})$ and $\mu_{B}(G)\in\Delta(\Theta_{B})$; (2) relative sizes of the two groups in the society, $p=(p_{A},p_{B})$ with $p_{A},p_{B}\ge0,$ $p_{A}+p_{B}=1$; (3) a matching assortativity parameter $\lambda\in[0,1]$; (4) for each situation $G,$ each group's strategy when matched against each other group, $a=(a_{AA}(G),a_{AB}(G),a_{BA}(G),a_{BB}(G))$ where $a_{g,g^{'}}(G)\in\mathbb{A}$ is the strategy that an adherent of $\Theta_{g}$ plays against an adherent of $\Theta_{g^{'}}$ in situation $G$. \end{defn} A zeitgeist outlines the beliefs and interactions among agents with heterogeneous models living in the same society.
+Part (1) captures the beliefs of each group.
+Parts (2) and (3) determine social composition and social interaction---the relative prominence of each model and the probability of interacting with one's own group versus with the overall population.
+In each period, $\lambda$ is the probability an agent's opponent is from her own group, and $1-\lambda$ is the probability the opponent is drawn uniformly from the population.
+Therefore, an agent from group $g$ has probability $\lambda+(1-\lambda)p_{g}$ of being matched with an opponent from her own group, and a complementary chance of being matched with an opponent from the other group.
 Part (4) describes behavior in the society.
-Note that a zeitgeist describes each group's situation-contingent belief and behavior, since agents may learn different models and thus adopt different subjective best replies in different situations.
+Note that a zeitgeist describes each group's situation-contingent belief and behavior, since agents may infer different parameters and thus adopt different subjective best replies in different situations.